Frequently Asked Questions About Trimix Therapy

 The medication may last 3 months or longer in the refrigerator or freezer.

 Do I need to see the doctor every time for another prescription?

 As a Rev member, you will have full access to us for clinical support, but there’s no need for any additional appointments or evaluations for up to a year.

 Can I travel with Trimix?
 Any special instructions?

 Many people travel with medications that require refrigeration.
 There are several convenient travel packs and tips that we can help you with.

 We don’t accept insurance, however we provide you with a bill that you can turn into your insurance company.
 Insurance policies differ greatly as to whether certain medications or procedures will be covered at all.
 The amount of reimbursement will vary depending on your individual policy.

 How will Trimix arrive?

-Your kit containing Trimix, bacteriostatic water for reconstitution, syringes, and alcohol swabs for 90 days is delivered by FedEx via 2-day priority shipping.
-A signature is required for delivery.
-Our packages are discreet and do not display the Rev logo.
+Your kit containing Trimix, bacteriostatic water for reconstitution, syringes, and alcohol swabs for 90 days is delivered by FedEx via 2-day priority shipping from the pharmacy.
+A signature is usually required for delivery.
+Our packages are discreet.

 Have a question we didn't answer?